 Ask any proficient walleye angler when their favorite time to target these predator fish is and nearly all of them will tell you it's fall.
-It's a transitional time for walleye and, as the temperatures get cooler, they begin to put the feed bag on to prepare for the winter ahead.
-Thus, like you and I — but more likely me — the more they eat, the bigger they get.
+It's a transitional time for walleye and, as the temperatures get cooler, they begin to put on the feed bag to prepare for the winter ahead.
+Thus, like you and I, the more they eat, the bigger they get.

 However, while walleye fishing is never easy, fall changes make targeting these fish an extra challenging task.
-So, as an expert walleye angler with over five years of experience and having single-handedly brought a few dozen walleye over the rails, I'm here to walk you through how to effectively master this tricky, yet rewarding, time of year.
+So, as an expert walleye angler with over six years of experience — and having single-handedly brought a few dozen walleye over the rails — I'm here to walk you through how to effectively master this tricky, yet rewarding, time of year.

 In a way, it's a lot like the air in the atmosphere — hot air rises and cold air sinks.
 In late summer, the water at the top of the lake is much warmer than the water at the bottom, but as we head into fall, the colder air temperatures begin to cool the top of the water column, which leads it to sink.
-And as it sinks, it pushes the water at the bottom of the lake up.
+And, as it sinks, it pushes the water at the bottom of the lake towards the top.
+Boom, turnover.

-But now, due to the decomposition of organic material (which uses up oxygen) in the previously deeper water, we're dealing with a lack of oxygen in typical walleye hotspots, including shallower shelfs and weed beds where prey take cover.
-So, while wind and other factors reoxygenate the water, walleye begin to scatter into deeper water (with more oxygen) and for a brief time may become very lethargic, leading to difficult fishing.
+But now, due to the decomposition of organic material (which uses up oxygen) in the previously deeper water, we're now dealing with a lack of oxygen in typical walleye hotspots, including shallower shelves and weed beds where prey take cover.
+So, while wind and other factors re-oxygenate the water, walleye begin to scatter into deeper water (with more oxygen) and, for a brief time, may become very lethargic, leading to difficult fishing.

 Once water conditions stabilize, the walleye, now in feed mode with winter on the horizon, become aggressive and begin covering vast areas of water chasing a dwindling source of baitfish.
 Because these fish are constantly on the move, they become more difficult to find.
-Luckily — or hopefully — you have electronics to help you pinpoint certain areas.
+Lucky — or hopefully, rather — you have electronics to help you pinpoint certain areas.